-Apart from promoting healthy lymph drainage, lymphatic massage boasts of other health benefits.
+Apart from promoting healthy lymph drainage, lymphatic massage boasts other health benefits.
 Since it stimulates lymph flow, it helps enhance the immune system.
-By delivering more antigens to the lymph nodes, massage can relieve the symptoms of several diseases, such as sinusitis, bronchitis, tonsillitis and laryngitis.
+By delivering more antigens to the lymph nodes, massage can relieve the symptoms of several diseases, such as sinusitis, bronchitis, tonsillitis, and laryngitis.

 It can also relieve pain.
 In cases such as fibromyalgia, it can remove the stagnant fluid that can affect pain receptors.
 It can also reduce muscle spasms, which can also cause wide-scale muscular pain.

 Lymphatic massage also promotes tissue regeneration.
 As such, it can help fractures heal easily.

 More than just fixing your insides, it can augment your physical appearance as well.
 Since it promotes tissue regeneration, it eliminates the ugly marks associated with surgical incisions, scars, stretch marks, and wrinkles are enhanced.

 Although it harbors many benefits, there are some factors you need to consider before undergoing this form of therapy.

 - It should not hurt!
 If it does, have the therapist stop the session immediately.

 - Avoid the massage if you have a fever, or if you are suffering from an inflammatory disease.
 Resume the session after the symptoms have subsided.

 - Do not undergo this type of massage if you have bleeding or thrombosis (clot.)